A Story of Transcending Time and Space: Several Hours vs. 100 Years

 Wang was so absorbed in the game that he did not pay attention to the time.
 All of a sudden, the child looked up at him and said, “It is time for you to go home.”

-That reminded Wang that he came here for firewood.
-Bending down to pick up the ax, he found that the blade had rusted and the wooden handle rotted.
+That reminded Wang that he'd come for firewood.
+Bending down to pick up the ax, he saw that the blade had rusted and the wooden handle rotted.

 Wang was confused: “How could this ax have gone rusty and rotten in the time that it took to play one game?”
 After returning to his village, he was even more perplexed – the village had changed dramatically and nobody recognized him.

-Wang mentioned a few things of the village, and some elders said that those things had happened about one hundred years ago.
+Wang mentioned a few things about the village, and some elders said that those things had happened about a hundred years ago.

 It dawned on Wang that he must have been to a fairyland and watched a game there.
 A day in the fairyland could correspond to a thousand years in the human world.
 While Wang only stayed there for a short time, one hundred years had passed in the human world.

-Since then the Shishi Mountain was often referred as Lanke Mountain (Mountain of Rotten Ax Shaft).
+Since then Shishi Mountain was often referred to as Lanke Mountain (Mountain of Rotten Ax Shaft).